 - Raspberry Pi3 (some system shipped with Odroid C1 or Odroid XU4)

-- DVD-RW drive allows to execute CD-Based AmigaCD32, Playstation and PC games
+- DVD-RW drive allows CD-Based content, AmigaCD32, Playstation and PC games

 - front SD-Card reader

 - attractive mini-itx case

 - Aeros ( Aros / Linux based OS )

 A DVD/CD physical media focus system that emulates a lot of systems, the person behind the project is also the developer behind Aros Aeros and so that OS is a key component of the system, and of course Amiga emulation is another key feature of the system.

 - likly Arm based